Skip to Content

 A day trip to Rhode Island is a great getaway from Boston.

 Colt State Parks offers visitors 464 acres of land to explore.
-Spend time walking by the shoreline, having a picnic, or hiking the 3.9-mile loop around the park.
+Visitors can walk by the shoreline, have a picnic, or hike the 3.9-mile loop around the park.

-Blithewold Mansion, Garden and Arboretum is another great attraction to consider during your day trip to Bristol.
+Blithewold Mansion, Garden, and Arboretum are other great attractions to consider during your day trip to Bristol.
 You can tour the historic 45-room estate and explore the 10 acres of gardens and outdoor space.

 If you are in the mood for another historic mansion, consider adding a trip to Linden Place Mansion to your day trip itinerary.

-If you want to try your hand at sailing, consider a sailing lesson at Herreshoff Marine Museum.
+If you want to try sailing, consider a sailing lesson at Herreshoff Marine Museum.
 You read that correctly; you can learn to sail at a museum.
-That is because, in addition to the great display of historic boats, the Herreshoff also offers a sailing school!
+That is because, besides the great display of historic boats, the Herreshoff also offers a sailing school!

 A visit to Coggeshall Farm Museum allows visitors to see what life was like for farmers in the 18th century.
 You can explore several buildings here and interact with the farm animals that still call Coggeshall home.

 Located in Southern Massachusetts, New Bedford was once “the city that lit the world,” thanks to its whale oil production.
-I guess that makes sense since they have been the fishing and whaling industry hubs since the 1800s.
+That makes sense since they have been the fishing and whaling industry hubs since the 1800s.

 The narrow cobblestone streets of this New England city ooze charm and history.
-Check them out while exploring the great shops and restaurants around town.
+Explore the great shops and restaurants around town.

-If you want to learn more about the local history, then your first stop should be the New Bedford Whaling Museum.
-The New Bedford Whaling Museum offers visitors the chance to learn about the town’s history and the conservation efforts taking place today to protect and preserve the whale population.
+If you want to learn more about local history, your first stop should be the New Bedford Whaling Museum.
+The Museum offers visitors the chance to learn about the town’s history and the conservation efforts taking place today to protect and preserve the whale population.

 You must get out on the water during your day trip to New Bedford.
 To help accomplish that, take one of the many cruises offered.
 Cruises from New Bedford include seasonal whale and seal-watching tours, sunset cruises, and theatre cruises.